JonathanWindell/Logthread/documentation/FEATURES.md

 ![Error page](./pictures/404ErrorPage.png)

 # 5: Documentation
-You can find necessesary documentation at the top of this document!
+You can find necessesary documentation in the INSTALL & DOCUMENTATION files

 # 6: Deployment
 My plan is to deploy this on my home server for myself but people will be able to see how it works.
 To use it personally you will have to install your own